 An always-on intelligent chatbot.

 A chatbot can engage with your customers on the channel they prefer with no downtime without any human intervention.
 An intelligent chatbot will also personalize every interaction with your customer.
-It can address the customer by their name and broadcast offers that are tailored to their interests.
-But when an agent does need to step in, the chatbot will seamlessly transfer the conversation without any hassles or delays.
+It can address the customer by their name and broadcast offers that align with their interests.
+When an agent needs to step in, the chatbot will seamlessly transfer the conversation without any hassles or delays.

-To get this badge, you need a response rate of 90% and an average response time of exactly 15 minutes per interaction over the course of a week.
+To get this badge, you need a response rate of 90% and an average response time of precisely 15 minutes per interaction over a week.
 Obtaining this badge communicates to both customers and prospects that you have a top-of-the-line customer-care center.

 While chatbots can take over 24/7, there are times when customers want to chat with a live agent immediately.
-Imagine their disappointment if they go through the effort of finding your page, initiating a conversation on Facebook with the intention of speaking with an agent, and they get hit with a reply that says “come back tomorrow between these hours.”
+Imagine their disappointment if they go through the effort of finding your page, initiating a conversation on Facebook to speak with an agent, and they get hit with a reply that says, “come back tomorrow between these hours.”

 A more effective way of communicating your agent’s operating hours is by stating them in your description boxes.

 Average customer service is good, but have you ever heard of anyone raving about how average your service is?
 Probably not, so it’s time to go beyond.
-Create guided processes on how to deal with customer inquiries for your team to follow to ensure everyone is on the same page when dealing with inquiries.
+Create guided processes to deal with customer inquiries for your team to follow to ensure everyone is on the same page when dealing with questions.
 It minimizes errors and raises the quality and consistency from average to fantastic.

 Hire the right people to handle these inquiries and support them with the right customer engagement platform.
 In case a customer is facing an issue that one member of the team isn’t prepared to deal with, the routing engine can transfer the conversation to the appropriate agent without any hassle.

-Remember that hiring the right person involves a lot of trust.
-If you believe an employee can represent your company and provide a customer-centric service, you have to trust them to speak on behalf of your brand and give them the freedom to build meaningful relationships with your customers.
+Remember that hiring the right person involves a lot of faith.
+Suppose you believe an employee can represent your company and provide customer-centric service.
+In that case, you have to trust them to speak on behalf of your brand and give them the freedom to build meaningful relationships with your customers.

 When things went wrong in the past, the most your customer will do is complain about your brand to their close friends and families.
-Nowadays, with how quickly information spreads with technology, it's very easy for a customer to screenshot the error and to broadcast it on social media.
-The worst thing you can do is ignore the complaint, because external replies will start pouring in and then it transforms from a customer-brand problem, to a community-brand problem.
+Nowadays, with how quickly information spreads with technology, it is easy for a customer to screenshot the error and broadcast it on social media.
+The worst thing you can do is ignore the complaint because external replies will start pouring in, and then it escalates from a customer-brand problem to a community-brand problem.

 You have to have a crisis plan to face it head-on.

 Remember, even when you feel like the customer is wrong, they’re still right.
-You have to acknowledge that what they’re feeling is valid, and apologize immediately for causing any discomfort.
-Then ensure that you’re working towards resolving the problem and that you will follow up with the customer with a solution, or with updates on the issues.
+You have to acknowledge that what they’re feeling is valid and apologize immediately for causing any discomfort.
+Then ensure that you’re working towards resolving the problem and following up with the customer with a solution or updating the issues.

 Pay attention to how your customers are responding to the content you’re posting on your channels.
-You might notice that on some channels, one type of content is more effective than on the other channels.
+You might notice that one type of content is more effective on some media than on the other media.
 Plan your feed accordingly.
-If you see blog posts trending well on Facebook, focus on distributing there as a priority.
+If you see blog posts trending well on Facebook, focus on distributing them there as a priority.
 And if infographics are more successful on Twitter, you know what to do.

-The final step is to remember to not operate in silos.
-We at Engati like to reiterate that customer experience and support is a culture that flows within the entire organization.
+The final step is to remember not to operate in silos.
+At Engati, we reinforce the idea that customer experience is a culture that flows within the organization.
 The feedback you receive from social media shouldn’t stay within customer service teams.
 It should be communicated with everyone, from product to marketing, all the way to the C-suite.
 To create exceptional standards, everyone needs to be in the loop.
 That way, your company can get to know your customer even better to build an even more meaningful relationship with your customers, which should be the ultimate goal.

 Engati enables brands to utilize the power of social media customer support.
-Our intelligent customer support chatbots can respond to and personalize any and all interactions with customers and can bridge the gap between customers and brands.
+Our intelligent customer support chatbots can respond to and personalize any interactions with customers and bridge the gap between customers and brands.